ghsyafii/ghsyafii.github.io/blog.md

 The person doesn't actually buy the art work, but only an association with a digital entry that _points_ to a url that hosts the digital asset.
 This means that: anybody can download the asset if he has the url, the url might go down, multiple NFTs might point to the same url and there's nothing to guarantee that your NFT is the _real_ one.

-What about using the NFT with the earliest date as an indicated of the real one?
+What about using the NFT with the earliest date as an indication of the real one?
 Can the url be changed?

 ## Research